Key Learning Points

 But lots of people wanted to know more.

-So I wrote a book on it - see right.
-This wasn't for professionals, although to judge from what people say, many who read it are either students or practising Chinese medicine as a career.
+So I wrote a book on it – Qi Stagnation – Signs of Stress.
+This wasn’t for professionals, although to judge from feedback, many who read it are either students or practising Chinese medicine as a career.

 It was written for you.
 At the time of writing, the book has been publicised only on this website.
 If people find it, they find it here.
 I have had many very positive responses, that it’s easy to read, very informative, quite different from most books on stress and so on.

-I'm very grateful for what people say.
-They have contributed their opinions without special prompting, other than on this site or, if they download it as an epub, in my thank-you letter.
-So none of the opinions about it are from professional or paid reviewers.
+I’m very grateful for what people say.
+They have contributed their opinions without special prompting, other than on this site or on Amazon.
+None of the opinions about it are from professional or paid reviewers.